 How Many Batteries Do I Need for Solar Power?

-For camper vans, a good rule of thumb is to install about 100 amp-hours (Ah) of battery capacity for every 200 watts of solar panels you plan to use.
+For camper vans, a good rule of thumb is to install about 100 amp-hours (Ah) of battery storage for every 200 watts of solar panels you plan to use.
 Most vanlifers run a 200–300Ah lithium battery bank paired with 400–600W of solar to cover daily needs (lighting, fridge, fans, devices) for 1–2 people.
-Expand battery capacity if you plan to run high-energy appliances or camp off-grid for several days.
-For two days of autonomy at 750Wh/day, you’ll need at least 1500Wh or 125Ah usable battery capacity at 12V.
+Expand battery storage if you plan to run high-power appliances or camp off-grid for several days.

 How Much Solar on Sprinter 144?